PuddyClub/Discord-ASync-Server/README.md

 botChecker - Activate your bot's monitoring website.

 memoryChecker.interval - Interval time to send the application's memory usage update.
 Setting a null value will disable the functionality.

+memoryChecker.historyLimit - Limit of memory logging.
+Set 0 to disable.

 ### localhost (String)
 Localhost domain that will be used in your server test.